LtPeriwinkle/mist/README.md

 # mist
 a minimal, improved speedrun timer

+---

+The goal of this project is not to have more features than LiveSplit or to look better than LiveSplit.
+Rather, the goal is to be lighter and more efficient than LiveSplit and to maintain compatibility with many platforms.
 ## Planned features
 More will probably be added to this list in the future
 - [ ] Cross platform